iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

 ---
 layout: post
-title:  "Exploring Tensor Alignments in Neural Networks (Part 1)"
+title:  "Exploring Tensor Alignments in Neural Networks"
 author: Maciej Kilian, Maksymilian Wojnar
 ---
 This document is a summary from a light exploration into neural network parametrizations.
 The parametrization space we’ll focus on is the abc-parametrization whose definition we borrow from [1]: